Automated Provisioning – Everything You Need to Know

 Automated provisioning uses the power of cloud-based technology to help VoIP businesses automatically provision their IP devices.
 Without this automation technology, every IP phone would require manual provisioning by a qualified technician, at every customer location.
 And if the phone’s firmware or feature set were to upgrade or change over time – which they often do – it would require a follow-up technician visit.
 This can be a costly and time-consuming process.

 It is important for an organization’s communication system to be easily available to all its stakeholders – be it employees, managers, or clients.
 All these users need to have easy access to the communication resources on its network, so they can connect with each other and do their jobs effectively.

 The process of accessing an enterprise’s communication resources would get complex if every individual user had to follow a long-drawn manual provisioning process to activate their device.
-Auto-provisioning is emerging as an automated, one-click solution that is freeing users from the time-consuming process of manually provisioning their phone systems.
+Automated provisioning is emerging as an automated, one-click solution that is freeing users from the time-consuming process of manually provisioning their phone systems.

-In this blog, we will look at how auto-provisioning works, its impact on the management of business phone systems, and the benefits it brings to businesses.
+In this blog, we will look at how automated provisioning works, its impact on the management of business phone systems, and the benefits it brings to businesses.

 What is Auto Provisioning?

 Automated provisioning allows an enterprise to deploy its telecom services instantly through a software application, rather than doing it manually for every device.
 This tool is especially useful when deploying large numbers of IP phones that require advanced configuration.

 There are two types of provisioning: manual and automated.
 An organization’s customer experiences and operational efficiency are directly impacted by the method they choose to provision their devices.